-How to make a homemade thermometer at home
+How to make a basic thermometer at home, with the kids

 A few simple steps and you’ll have a homemade science project

 SAN ANTONIO – Kids going stir crazy at home?
 While school is just around the corner, below is how to make a cool homemade thermometer that they'll be talking about on the first day of classes.

 Straw (clear works best)

 Hot glue gun (putty can be substituted for younger kids)

 Food coloring - Any tool or device to puncture a hole in the lid of the jar